Second Ohio Gambling Survey Provides Local Gambling Activity Highlights

 The Ohio Gambling Survey – Round Two was sponsored by Ohio for Responsible Gambling (ORG), a partnership of state agencies: Ohio Commissions of Casino Control, Lottery and Racing, and OhioMHAS.
 The ORG group joins efforts to fund a statewide campaign designed to prevent problem gambling and educate on responsible gambling.

 The ORG-sponsored “Get Set Before You Bet” campaign emphasizes the importance of knowing the odds, paying bills, not playing alone, and knowing how to get help for one’s self or a loved one in trouble due to gambling.
 The campaign website www.beforeyoubet.org offers extensive tools and resources, including a “Take the Quiz” feature that lets visitors rate their gambling activity on an at-risk scale.
 Nearly 30,000 Ohioans have taken the quiz to date.
+Some of the people that have taken the quiz don’t over-gamble, they only regularly use sites like highroller casino CA or similar.
+However, it was useful for them to see if their time gambling is pushing them up the at-risk scale.
+Like we have discussed, there is nothing wrong with gambling, and using websites like thaicasino but it is important to be aware of how much you participate in it.
+Your own mental health has to come first.

 March is national Problem Gambling Awareness Month, and local coalitions in Gallia County (Gallia Citizens for Prevention and Recovery- www.galliacpr.org), Jackson County (Substance Abuse Prevention and Addiction Resource Council- www.facebook.com/JacksonCoSPARC/) and Meigs County- (Meigs County Community Prevention Coalition- www.facebook.com/meigsccpc/) all join the above-mentioned statewide organizations in encouraging people to know the warning signs of a gambling problem: